microsoft/BotFramework-Composer/docs/how-to-ask-for-user-input.md

 | Suggested Action | ![list suggested action](./media/ask-for-input/multichoice-list-suggestedactions.png) | displays options as Suggested Action buttons                                   |
 | Hero Card        | ![list hero card](./media/ask-for-input/multichoice-list-herocard.png)                | displays Hero Card with options as buttons **within** card                     |

-In the **User Answers** section in the Property panel you will also notice **Choice Options**, which can be used to add more choices and their synonyms.
+In the **User Input** section in the properties panel you will notice **Choice Options**, which can be used to add more choices and their synonyms.
+You can set the choice options in **Static** or **Dynamic** format.
+For **Static** format, you need to write each choice option manually; for **Dynamic** format, you can set the options to an array and then retrieve the value dynamically.

 You'll also see three boxes related to inline separation, or how your bot separates the text of your choices:
   - **Inline separator** - character used to separate individual choices when there are more than two choices, usually `,`.
   - **Inline or** - separator used when there are only two choices, usually `or`.
   - **Inline or more** - separator between last two choices when there are more than two options, usually `, or`.